micromata/Baumeister/README.md

 ## Using external libraries

-Let’s assume you like to add some fanciness to your form select fields.
+Let’s assume you'd like to add some fanciness to your form select fields.
 This could be accomplished with [Select2](https://github.com/select2/select2).

 This is how you get the files into your `/node_modules` directory and define the dependency in the `package.json` file.